 CEC will install (free of charge) a demand response unit (DRU) on your electric water heater.
 Members receive a $100 sign-up bill credit for volunteering to participate in the load management program with their water heater.
 Participants must remain in the load management program for a minimum of two years.
 Forty-gallon tanks with more than two people in the home, mobile homes (home has an axle and can be transported), seasonal accounts, and tanks installed by the cooperative are not eligible.

 For more information, contact Caitlin Kriebel at 800-521-0570 x2195.

-Electric heating systems (electric baseboard, furnace, boiler or heat pump) under load management receive a 40 percent reduced rate for the energy they use on a second meter.
-Members must do the following steps to participate in load management with an electric heating system:
+Electric heating systems (electric baseboard, furnace, boiler or heat pump) under load management receive a reduced rate for the energy they use on a second meter.
+Members must do the following steps to participate in The Load Management Program with an electric heating system:

-Control hours may be extended as needed.
-Cooperative can control up to 12 hours in a 24-hour period.
-No weekends or major holiday interruptions.
+Hours may be extended as needed.
+Load control periods may occur twice in one day.
+CEC can control up to 12 hours in a 24-hour period.

 Members currently participating in Load Management can receive notification of load control periods via email.
 Please request by calling or emailing email@example.com.